-Safety - Maintenance
+Bike Safety - Maintenance

-- Keep your tires properly inflated; tires lose air gradually over time.
+Tires: Keep your tires properly inflated; tires lose air gradually over time.
 The correct pressure is printed on the side of your tire.

-- Make sure the wheels are properly tightened to the frame.
+Wheels: Make sure the wheels are properly tightened to the frame.
 If your bike has quick release levers, tighten them so the lever can’t rotate on the frame.
 If you have bolts, make sure they are securely tightened.